ld4mbse/oslc-adapter-simulink/README.md

 2. *Change the directory of the command prompt to the/bin folder of the Tomcat installation directory using the cd command (Example:  cd C:\Program Files\apache-tomcat-8.0.24-windows-x64\apache-tomcat-8.0.24\bin)*
 3. *Launch Tomcat by running the following command: catalina start*

-#### Deploying OSLC Simulink adapter on Tomcat server embedded in Eclipse launched through Maven
+#### Option #1: Deploying OSLC Simulink adapter on Tomcat server embedded in Eclipse launched through Maven
 Select the oslc4jsimulink launch configuration (Run -> Run Configurations… and select in the Maven build category the launch configuration named **oslc adapter for simulink** and click Run.
 In the console window, several logging related exceptions will appear (SLF4J and log4j).
 This is not critical.

 Warning: If the OSLC Simulink adapter service fails to launch due to a java.net.BindException, a different port for the OSLC Simulink adapter needs to be used since there is a conflict with another service using the same port.
 By default, the OSLC Simulink adapter uses port 8181.
 A java.net.BindException means that a different service is already using this port.
 Go back to Steps #5 and #10 to change the port number.